Why is the Royal Oak Hotel on Church Street being removed?

 How will heritage impacts be managed?

-Transport for NSW has completed archival photographic recording and identification of historic materials to be salvaged before the Hotel’s removal.
+Transport for NSW completed archival photographic recording and salvaged identified historic materials before the Hotel’s removal.
 Our Contractor, Parramatta Connect, has consulted with the City of Parramatta Council and determined a suitable repository for each of the identified historic materials to be salvaged.

 What will happen to the site?